 But that response is a little bit unrealistic with kids, right?
 Because they often aren’t even aware of what they NEED, they will argue for what they WANT.
 So, they need instruction on how to be respectful and know it’s okay to question something productively.
 And that’s where we come in.
 Instead of telling our children that they may not ever question what we ask or tell them, we instruct them (and model for them) how to do it respectfully and lovingly.

 So how can parents do this?
 How can we teach them that it’s okay to think for ourselves, question things so that we better understand, and do it in a respectful and kind voice?
 Because ultimately, isn’t this what we want our kids to do once they embark out into the wide world?
 We want them to stand for what’s right and not blindly follow the crowd.

 But we also want them to respect their authority.

-Let’s talk about some great responses to backtalk, as to teach your kids JUST that.
-Because I stem all of my advice from my own experiences, as well as my faith, the way I explain things might not be your jam.
+Let’s talk about some great responses to backtalk as to teach your kids JUST that.
+Because I stem all of my advice from my own experiences and my faith, the way I explain things might not be your jam.
 But even if you don’t follow a faith, I truly believe you can learn something here.
-I think most of us parents want children who are respectful to authority, but also free thinkers.
+I think most parents want children who are respectful to their loving authority but also free thinkers.
 I love this quote by Malcolm Muggeridge.

 Logical responses when your child talks back in a disrespectful way